 Elephant Bush, Miniature Jade, Spekboom, etc.

-Portulacaria afra Jacq. is the correct and accepted scientific name for this plant.
-It was named and described by Nicolaus (Nicolaas) Joseph von Jacquin in Collectanea in 1787.
-He was also the first to describe the genus in the same publication.
+Portulacaria afra Jacq. is the correct and accepted scientific name for this species.
+Both the genus and species were named and described as such by Nicolaus (Nicolaas) Joseph von Jacquin in Collectanea in 1787.

 I bought two pots of Portulacaria afra from Lowe’s in Greenville, Mississippi in 2009 while living at the mansion in Leland. #2 was a little smaller and it never did grow near as well as #1.